Design | Sustainability | Details

 The design of the entire home was developed based on family function and solar orientation with an anticipation for several phased additions.

-Then the southern facade toward the backyard would become more open and connected to the natural surroundings to introduce future additions such as a sunroom, large outdoor deck and custom pool.
+Then the southern façade toward the backyard would become more open and connected to the natural surroundings to introduce future additions such as a sunroom, large deck and custom pool.

-The intent was to keep privacy from the street without showcasing the volume and size of the home.
+The intent was to keep privacy from the street without showing the volume and size of the home.

 Energy consumption in the open floor plan house was important to control so 2x6 exterior walls were used with a combination of pellet stove, fireplace and forded hot air with central air conditioning.

 Large southern windows at a designed slope allow winter sun to penetrate deep into the living area while high summer heat are primary blocked by the 2' overhangs on the roofing structure.